Many communities are taking action to address drinking in public places. Here's how you can take action.

 Examples of conditions you might seek for an off-licence might include:

-- RTD’s will not be displayed at the principal entrance to the store or within three metres of the front windows.
+- Not displaying RTDs at the principal entrance to the store or within three metres of front windows

 If conditions are not to be placed on a licence, will the licensee sign an undertaking?